Andy Warhol's Bad: Filming

-King says he, Baker and Susan Tyrell threatened to quit the film if they shot a scripted scene where a baby was thrown out the window.
-Jed Johnson promised not to shoot the scene but King says "the minute we finished shooting and had left--they went and shot that.
-As much as I hate it--it really fits in with the rest of that over-the-top universe."
+King also recalled that he, Baker, and Tyrrell threatened to leave the production over a scripted scene in which a baby is thrown from a window.
+Although Johnson promised the scene would not be filmed, King said it was shot after the principal cast had completed their work.
+"As much as I hate it—it really fits in with the rest of that over-the-top universe," he said.